Jerry Kurz: Arena football

 Kurz announced at the end of 2009 that the AF1 would use the AFL name to re-brand the product.
 It was then discovered that the AF1 name was used as a business group to acquire all assets to once again use the AFL name and assets legally.

 With lack of small market teams committing to the af2 for the 2010 season, the af2 ceased operations, initially leaving open the possibility of restarting in 2012.
 (Since that time, there has been a proliferation of smaller leagues playing indoor gridiron football, but no revival of af2 itself.)

 Kurz is a member of the Arena Football Hall of Fame, and was inducted into the American Football Association's Hall of Fame and the Semi-Pro Football Hall of Fame in 1991.

 Kurz sued the former league for "diversity breach of contract."
 His lawsuit was dismissed in August 2018; the league would shut down in November 2019.
 In 2017 Kurz joined the rival Indoor Football League as Financial Officer.
 He was the winning bidder for the non-liquid assets of the Alliance of American Football following that league's bankruptcy auction in July 2019.

 As of 2023, Kurz was with Fan Controlled Football and seeking individual buyers for the league's eight teams in hopes of reviving the dormant league.

 On June 4, 2024, Kurz was announced as general counsel and senior advisor of player operations of the revived Arena Football League, having been co-founding partner and former commissioner of the original AFL.
 When the remaining teams left the AFL to create Arena Football One at the end of the 2024 season, Kurz was retained and promoted to chief executive officer.

+Personal life

+Kurz and his wife Kathryn, both being licensed attorneys, operated their own law firm for 20 years together.
+Together the two have a son named Matthew Hall Kurz, who was a walk-on, who later earned a full athletic scholarship to the Indiana University football team from 2005-2010.